sBwatts/hugo-website/content/papers/deescalation-force-citzinjury-2023/index.md

 date: 2023-08-11
 tags: ["policing","use of force","de-escalation"]
 author: ["Michael D. White","Carlena Orosco", "Seth Watts"]
-description: "This paper evaluates the effects of De-escalation training on use of force and citizen injury.
+summary: "This paper evaluates the effects of De-escalation training on use of force and citizen injury.
 Published in the Journal of Experimental Criminology, 2023."
 ---

 ---